 - Butter one side of the bread slices.
 Place the bread onto the prepared baking sheet, buttered side down.

 - Add bacon slices and eggs, gently cracking the eggs into each hole and keeping the yolk intact.
-Sprinkle with Parmesan and red pepper flakes; season with salt and pepper, to taste.
+Sprinkle with Parmesan, Mozzarella and red pepper flakes; season with salt and pepper, to taste.
 If your bacon is too thick, cut it in half so the egg can sink into the hole.

 - Place into oven and bake until the egg whites have set about 12-15 minutes.

 - Serve immediately, garnished with chives, if desired.